Saifuddin of Tidore: Political strengthening

 Saifuddin took care to act as a ruler on equal status with the Ternate Sultan.
 Unlike the Ternatan counterpart, however, he did not try to disrupt traditional institutions in order to concentrate his personal powers.
 Rather, he shored up popular support by displays of liberality and generosity, distributing wealth among the chiefs (Bobatos).
 He also made repeated suggestions to the Dutch authorities to reinstall the long-vanished Jailolo Sultanate in order to revert to the traditional quadripartition of Maluku.
 This was also a way to weaken Ternate's power.
 However, the last Jailolo heir Kaicili Alam died in 1684 without being installed.
 Moreover, Saifuddin sided with the VOC when Sultan Sibori Amsterdam launched an anti-Dutch rebellion in 1679–1681, and assisted the Europeans with soldiers and ships to crush the uprising.
 While the defeated Ternate had to sign a treaty that transformed it into a formal vassal (leen), Tidore preserved its independence under Dutch protection for another century, strengthened by the economic redistribution system with Halmahera and Papua.
 However, the VOC denied him the rights to eastern Ceram and Ceram Laut, commercially vibrant areas which had been held or claimed by previous Tidore Sultans.

 Personally, Saifuddin was regarded an expert in Malukan tradition who had a great respect for the ways of the ancestors and tried to order his kingdom according to this.
 In this he was relatively successful and was seen as a highly efficacious ruler.
 In spite of keeping a partly Spanish demeanor, he was a strongly Islamic figure known for his poetical and mystical speeches in the mosque.
 He contracted leprocy after some years, but continued to govern his kingdom, communicating with official through the wall of an incense-filled room.
-He is one of the first Indonesian rulers of whom a painted portrait is preserved (at the Czartoryski Museum, Krakow), where signs of the sickness can be seen.
+He is one of the first Indonesian rulers of whom a painted portrait is preserved (at the Czartoryski Museum in Kraków), where signs of the sickness can be seen.
 He was pushed to install his son Kaicili Seram (Hamza Faharuddin) as formal ruler though he continued to handle the important issues.
 Seram married a daughter of Mandar Syah of Ternate who had previously been the wife of the Jailolo heir Kaicili Alam, thus seemingly binding the two kingdoms; however the princess soon returned to Ternate.